giantswarm/schema/README.md

 ## How to use

-Schema in this repository can be referenced from other schemas via the "raw" GitHub resource URL.
+Schema in this repository can be referenced from other schemas via out `schema.giantswarm.io` resource URLs.
 Example:

 ```json
 {